Wing Commander (video game): Reception

-Wing Commander became a best seller and caused the development of competing space combat games, such as LucasArts' X-Wing.
+Wing Commander became a best seller and resulted in the development of competing space combat games, such as LucasArts' X-Wing.
 It was very well received by critics.
 Dragon gave Wing Commander six stars, out of a five-star system, the Secret Missions Expansion Disk receiving five stars.
 Computer Gaming World in 1990 described the game as a "stellar warfare adventure in every sense of the word", praising its graphics, story, and music.
 The magazine described The Secret Missions expansion as "more of the same", albeit more difficult, but the second as improving computer pilots' intelligence.
 In a 1992 survey of science fiction games, the magazine gave the title five of five stars, stating that "the richness of the entire package makes this a 'must-have'".
 A 1994 survey of strategic space games set in the year 2000 and later gave the game four-plus stars out of five.
 Its readers gave Wing Commander a score of 10.91, the highest rating in the history of the magazine until 1992, when it was superseded by the sequel Wing Commander II; that year the magazine added Wing Commander to its Hall of Fame for games that readers highly rated over time.

 GamePro gave the Sega CD version a positive review, commenting that "a great story line with cinematic animation and digitized speech gives this game the feel of a big screen space opera".
 They regarded the Super Wing Commander remake for the 3DO to be "a tedious disappointment", citing missions that are "either too short or too repetitive", dramatic slowdown which interferes with the gameplay, poorly animated character faces, and low quality voice tracks.

+Jim Trunzo reviewed Wing Commander in White Wolf #26 (April/May, 1991), rating it a 5 out of 5 and stated that "Wing Commander brings back all the excitement and danger of the space combat scenes of the Star Wars trilogy (from which it appears to have borrowed liberally).
+It succeeds on every conceivable level and this review has only skimmed the surface of the features included in the program."